Common 3D printing problems: What makes your 3D file non-printable (2020 Update)

 Be careful, the solidity check doesn’t take into account physical aberrations such as floating parts, unstable parts or parts supporting too much weight.
 Our solidity check is quite efficient, but some of these errors might not be detected.

 Are you ready to 3D print your project?
 You can upload your 3D file directly on our online 3D printing service.
-We hope that you will use this 3D printing problems checklist.
-If you keep following all of the advices that we gave you in this blogpost, your 3D object will be perfectly 3D printable!
+We hope that you will use this 3D printing problems checklist and that these 3D print troubleshooting tips will help you in the future.
+If you keep following all of the advice that we gave you in this blogpost, your 3D object will be perfectly 3D printable!
+W

 If you need help or still encounter some 3D printing failure, please contact our sales team.